mountainMath/cansim/cran-comments.md

 * Exclude all vignettes and example code from compilation as this may cause CRAN check errors when StatCan servers are down or otherwise temporarily unavailable

 ## Changes from version 0.3.5
+* Fold part of `normalize_cansim_values` into the default table and vector output, in particular always add a scaled variable column called `val_norm` and an imputed `Date` column and covert categories to factors by default.
 * Adapt to changes in dplyr, tidyr, and tibble
 * fix a bug that would not properly add hierarchies when category names are repeated